eskres/under-construction/README.md

 # under-construction
-Under Construction / Coming Soon page with a countdown and social media icons
+A mobile ready, responsive, Under Construction / Coming Soon template page with a countdown timer.

+Built using Bootstrap 5.2.2, JavaScript and jQuery.